-Q: Does the rule apply to commercial property or only residential property?
+Q: Does the Over-the-Air Reception Devices Rule apply to commercial property or only residential property?

-A: Nothing in the rule excludes antennas installed on commercial property.
-The rule applies to property used for commercial purposes in the same way it applies to residential property.
+A: Nothing in the Over-the-Air Reception Devices Rule excludes antennas installed on commercial property.
+The Over-the-Air Reception Devices Rule applies to property used for commercial purposes in the same way it applies to residential property.

 Q: What is the procedure for filing a petition or requesting a waiver at the Commission?